 Program overview

-The Power Systems Engineering program is structured to provide a well-rounded education over a period of four years.
+The Power Systems Engineering program is structured to provide a comprehensive educational experience over a duration of four years.
 Key features of the program include:

-• Hybrid delivery method, combining online and in-person learning.
+• Hybrid delivery format, combining online and in-person learning.

 • Hands-on laboratories and project-based learning to enhance practical skills.

-• A full year capstone project that allows students to apply their knowledge in real-world scenarios.
+• A full year capstone project that allows students to apply their knowledge in a real-world context.

-• Paid co-operative education opportunities, providing valuable work experience.
+• Paid co-operative education opportunities to gain valuable work experience.

 Featured Experiences

-The Power Systems Engineering program offers several unique experiences that enhance the learning journey:
+The Power Systems Engineering program offers several unique experiences that enhance learning and employability:

 • Co-operative education opportunities that allow students to earn while they learn in a real workplace environment.

-• Hands-on laboratories that provide practical experience in electrical engineering.
+• Hands-on laboratories that provide practical experience with electrical engineering concepts.

 • A capstone project that integrates knowledge and skills acquired throughout the program.